 Improved air quality can lead to fewer equipment breakdowns, lower maintenance costs, and increased operational efficiency.
 In fact, according to the U.S. Environmental Protection Agency, improved air quality could result in an annual savings of $15 billion in healthcare and lost productivity.

 There is a strong correlation between air quality and worker productivity.
 A study conducted by Harvard University revealed that cognitive performance scores for office workers were 61% higher in environments with below-average levels of indoor air pollutants.

 The importance of air quality monitoring in warehouses cannot be overstated.
 By utilising technologies like those offered by Oizom, warehouses can ensure a safe and healthy environment for their employees, leading to improved productivity and operational efficiency.
 Ultimately, investment in air quality monitoring not only pays for itself but contributes significantly to a warehouse’s overall success.

 Oizom’s AQBot is specifically engineered to address the unique air quality monitoring needs of warehouses.
 Its real-time display offers a constant view of air quality metrics, enabling prompt decision-making to mitigate issues.

-Then there’s Oizom’s Envizom, a web-based platform that offers remote monitoring capabilities.
+Then there’s Oizom’s air quality monitoring software – Envizom, a web-based platform that offers remote monitoring capabilities.
 This allows warehouse managers to keep an eye on their facility’s air quality from any location using any internet-enabled device.
 The system’s automated reporting and alert features further enhance control, providing regular updates and issuing warnings whenever the air quality deviates from predefined standards.
 Thus, AQBot offers a comprehensive, user-friendly, and efficient solution to manage warehouse air quality effectively.